-The questions and fantasies of masculinity, death, and castration continue in Chapter 4, "Fantasizing disablement in Degrassi: The Next Generation."
+The questions and fantasies of masculinity, death, and castration continue in chapter four, "Fantasizing disablement in Degrassi: The Next Generation."
 As Degrassi is positioned as an educational show, it explicitly makes the claims of "being truthful and authentic, providing real views into real problems" (79, Preston's emphasis).
-However, according to Preston, the "representation" through the character of wheelchair user Jimmy Brooks is not for disabled people.
+However, according to Preston, the 'representation' through the character of wheelchair-user Jimmy Brooks is not for disabled people.
 Instead, it is for the normate to separate themselves from the anxiety of limitation and castration (79).
 This metaphorical (and sometimes physical, through use of the hospital-as-prison fantasy) segregation of disability shows up throughout both the Vietnam War films and the teen dramas.
-It is further emphasized through the fantasy of a cure in Degrassi-the idea that disability is useful as a period of character development or to push the story forward.
-This segment of Preston's analysis appears to be very similar to Mitchell and Snyder's (2000) seminal theory of narrative prosthesis, where disability is used solely as a prosthesis or crutch to push the plot forward.
-However, it does not appear that Preston wishes to engage with that theory, dismissing it in a brief comment earlier in the text, on the basis that it "does not explore [disability's] psychic dimension" (18).
-A similar gap in Preston's work is that he is specifically focused on the (castration) anxieties that disability produces in the normate, yet he does not engage with Ato Quayson's (2007) theory of aesthetic nervousness.
-Aesthetic nervousness explicitly examines the tensions between the normate and disability in representations of disability in media, though the theory is not mentioned.
+It is further emphasized through the fantasy of a cure in Degrassi - the idea that disability is useful as a period of character development or to push the story forward.
+This segment of Preston's analysis appears to be very similar to Mitchell and Snyder's seminal theory of Narrative Prosthesis, where disability is used solely as a prosthesis or crutch to push the plot forward.
+However, Preston appears to not wish to engage with that theory, dismissing it in a brief comment earlier in the text, on the basis that it "does not explore [disability's] psychic dimension" (18).
+A similar gap in Preston's work is that he is specifically focused on the (castration) anxieties that disability produces in the normate, yet he does not engage with Ato Quayson's theory of Aesthetic Nervousness.
+Aesthetic Nervousness explicitly examines the tensions between the normate and disability in representations of disability in media, though the theory is not mentioned.

-In Chapter 5, "Dream On: Fantasizing Disability in Glee," Preston offers a different take on many of the fantasies previously mentioned.
+In chapter five, "Dream On: Fantasizing Disability in Glee," Preston offers a different take on many of the fantasies previously mentioned.
 Though Glee does not explicitly claim to be educational or "real" like Degrassi, Preston claims the implications of "honesty" are present due to the darker themes of the show (112).
 Preston notably evolves an interesting concept of Glee being the normate itself.
-Glee seems contradictory in its use and contact with disability: constantly segregating disability while at the same time arguing that the show is progressive and inclusive.
+Glee seems contradictory in its use and contact with disability: constantly segregating disability while at the same time arguing that it is progressive and inclusive.
 This is similar in some ways to how disabled people are treated by the normate in lived experience (147).
 Additionally, Glee is inherently ableist, and does not realize that it is, causing the same kind of damage that the well-meaning ableist normate might (147).
-It seems that an attempt at, claim to, and subsequent failure of disability representation is more damaging than acknowledging one's own ignorance.
+It seems that an attempt, claim to, and subsequent failure of disability representation is more damaging than acknowledging one's own ignorance.